 Pony trekking can be arranged through another provider for an extra cost.

 Pendarren is well resourced to offer camping experiences either as part of an expedition or overnight in the grounds.

-Pendarren is an Approved Activity Provider for the DofE and can offer training, practise and qualifying expeditions by foot or by canoe, and gold residentials.
+Pendarren is an Approved Activity Provider for the DofE and can offer training, practice and qualifying expeditions by foot or by canoe, and Gold residentials.